sandy366/LearnAI-KnowledgeMiningBootcamp/labs/lab-custom-skills.md

 + listId = remove parameter (we don't have a list of prohibited terms to work with at this point)
 + classify = true
 + language = eng (The default example is in english)
-+ keep Conten-Type as "text/plain"
++ Keep Content-Type as "text/plain"
-+ paste your Content Moderator API key
++ Paste in your Content Moderator API key

 Now you are ready to test the API you created on Azure Portal.
 Scroll down and check the suggested text in "Request body" section.
 It has PIIs like email, phone number, physical and IP addresses.
 It also has a profanity word.
 Scroll until the end of the page and click the blue "Send" button.
 The expected results are: